According to our fitness expert, this set of discs stands out for its long-lasting reliability and versatile application.

 While it comes with free exercise tips, reviews suggest to seek advice elsewhere.

 Seven-inch core sliders have a foam side for hard, smooth surfaces and a plastic side for carpet or turf.
-An exercise manual detailing five exercises is included.
+An exercise manual detailing 5 exercises is included.
+Easy to store and travel with.

 Some users have had a difficult time keeping their feet on the sliders while exercising.